 See Registration for information on logging in to the PATRIC website.
 Once you are registered and logged in, you should see something like this:

 Provide an input file¶

 Input to the Binning Service must be found in a PATRIC workspace.
 You can upload files or use pre-existing files in your Workspace or in other Workspaces available to you.
-See Workspace and Groups for more about using the PATRIC Workspaces.
+See /user_guides/workspaces for more about using the PATRIC Workspaces.

 You can supply paired reads for assembly, or you can supply assembled contigs.

 The binning service is found under Services.
 Click on Services and find Binning Service in the dropdown.
 Click on that and you will see the Binning Service page, like this:

 For these tutorial purposes, we will assume you are using a set of contigs found in a public workspace.

 Start by clicking the folder symbol next to the contigs box.
 This will open a Workspace browser.

 Click on the Workspaces dropdown and choose Public Workspaces.